Chapter 10 - Subset choice

 Verbal: But the formalizations are different, so the models must behave differently, right?

 Verbal: Ah, I see.
 I would like to know if there are important differences between the theories.
-That way we can possibly rule out theories that cannot explain the phenomenon or find ways to update them, just like when we were formalizing my verbal theories.
+That way we can possibly rule out theories that cannot explain the phenomenon or find ways to revise them, just like when we were formalizing my verbal theories.

 Formal: Indeed, that is the idea.

-If you jumped here directly from Chapter 4 - Subset choice you may find it helpful to first read Chapter 9 - Scala and mathlib to learn how to read (and write) Scala code using the mathlib library.
+you may find it helpful to first read Chapter 9 - Scala and mathlib to learn how to read (and write) Scala code using the mathlib library.
 In addition to the default mathlib library, the simulation code on this page includes supporting code which we explain first.

 Supporting code